-While not hot by any means, it is a bit warmer than the other water we swam in – and has the added benefits of the minerals.
+It is not hot by any means, but it is a bit warmer than the other water we swam in.
+And it has the added benefits of minerals.
 But, be warned – this area can dye your suit orange if it’s a light color!

 Red Beach for Swimming

 This stop offered amazing views of the iconic Red Beach.
 We loved getting to enjoy the cool (and surprisingly very salty) water with our small group, as we admired the crowded beach from afar.
 If you are a good swimmer, you could swim over to lounge on the beach also, but why do that when you have a sailboat to lounge on?